distriss/distriss/README.md

 <h1 align="center">Hi 👋😊, I'm Triss</h1>
 <p>
-Hello!!
-I'm a Software Developer with over 15 years of coding experience.
-My tech journey started when I began creating online spaces for friends, igniting my passion for coding.
+Hello there!
+I'm a Software Developer with an unending passion for coding.
+My journey into tech started over 15 years ago when I began creating online spaces for friends.

 After a transformative gap year, I delved into freelancing, building websites, CMS solutions, and products with third-party APIs.
 I’ve also developed various full-stack personal projects.

 During the pandemic, I set an ambitious goal to create a user-friendly web app for educators, empowering them to share materials and assign homework effortlessly, while students could use this platform to complete and securely submit their assignments online.

 I honed my skills at 100Devs, working on greenfield projects, optimizing large-scale applications, and mentoring newcomers.
 I'm also part of a CPACC study group, dedicated to upholding tech accessibility standards.

-Beyond coding, I enjoy knitting, gaming and sketch art.
+Beyond coding, I enjoy knitting, gaming, and sketch art.
 I believe technology has the power to create a positive impact and benefit everyone and look forward to contributing to innovative projects.
 Let's connect!

 </p>